plandes/rend/README.md

 ### From Python

-The package is designed to be easy invoke from Python as well:
+The package is designed to be easy invoke from Python as well (note the parenthesis needed to make the instance):
 ```python
 from zensols.rend import ApplicationFactory